Children's Hospital Colorado

 720-777-6181

-If your child has asthma, a supportive team of pediatric specialists makes all the difference in managing their care.
+If your child has asthma, partnering with a dedicated team of pediatric specialists can make all the difference in managing their care.
 Children’s Hospital Colorado works with your family to customize a treatment plan so your child can enjoy a healthy, active life.
 Our Asthma Program cares for more than 5,000 children of all ages each year, including more than 700 with high-risk asthma.
-We also help decrease emergency room visits and hospitalizations related to asthma.
+Our specialized approach to asthma care helps kids stay healthier, with fewer emergency room visits and hospitalizations related to asthma.

 What is asthma?